 The discovery of lithium dates back to 1817, when Johan August Arfwedson, a Swedish chemist, identified a new element in the mineral petalite.
 He named it "lithium," derived from the Greek word "lithos," meaning stone, as it was discovered in a mineral rather than a plant, like potassium and sodium.

 Lithium remained a scientific curiosity for many years, with limited practical applications.
-However, its properties were gradually explored, and its potential in various fields was recognized in the 20th century.
+Still, its properties were gradually explored, and its potential in various fields was recognized in the 20th century.
 The development of lithium-ion batteries in the late 20th century revolutionized portable electronics and energy storage, making lithium a critical element in modern technology.

 The Role of Valence Electrons in Chemical Bonding